A Perfect Weekend in New Orleans

 Processed with VSCO with c8 preset

-Processed with VSCO with c8 presetLet the good times roll, off Bourbon, in a hole-in-the-wall bar where we drank cocktails stronger than anything we were used to.
-“Oh you must be new to New Orleans”, a bartender said after we commented on the potent drinks.
+Just off Bourbon, in a hole-in-the-wall bar, we drank cocktails stronger than anything we were used to, ice-cold glasses of Sazerac, a classic New Orleans drink.
+“Oh, you must be new to New Orleans”, a bartender said after we commented on the potent drinks.
 “We don’t shy away from the liquor”.

-Until “last call” at 2am, we talked love and relationships and laughed at anecdotes only we would find funny as rock music we weren’t listening to drowned in the background.
+Until “last call” at 2 am, we passed the time with easy conversation, laughing at anecdotes only we would find funny, as music we weren’t listening to drowned in the background.

-Let the good times roll, over shared beignets at Café Du Monde, honey-soaked cornbread at Willa Jean, over Luke’s shrimp and grits and chicken and waffles with spicy jelly, over late-night peanut butter and jelly sandwiches – a nightly tradition, courtesy of our hotel.
+We let the good times roll indeed.
+Over shared beignets at Café Du Monde, honey-soaked cornbread at Willa Jean, over Luke’s shrimp and grits and chicken and waffles with spicy jelly, over late-night peanut butter and jelly sandwiches–a nightly tradition, courtesy of our hotel.

 Processed with VSCO with ka1 preset